Wolfcast/BrowserDetection/README.md

   * Mozilla
   * MSN TV
   * MSNBot
-  * NetPositive
   * Netscape
   * Nokia Browser
-  * OmniWeb
-  * Opera 4.02 - 39+
+  * Opera 4.02 - 54+
   * Opera Mini
   * Opera Mobile
   * Phoenix
-  * Safari 1 - 9+
+  * Safari 1 - 11+
   * Samsung Internet
-  * Vivaldi
+  * UC Browser
-  * W3C Validator (W3C-checklink, Jigsaw, W3C-mobileOK & W3C_Validator)
+  * W3C Validator
   * Yahoo!
 Multimedia
   * Yahoo!
 Slurp

+You can also easily add custom rules to support other browsers not natively supported!

-Detects the following platforms:
+Natively detects the following platforms:
   * Android
-  * BeOS
   * BlackBerry
   * FreeBSD
-  * iPad
-  * iPhone
-  * iPod
+  * iOS
   * Linux
   * Macintosh
   * NetBSD
   * Nokia
   * OpenBSD
   * OpenSolaris
-  * OS/2
-  * SunOS
   * Symbian
   * Windows
   * Windows CE
   * Windows Phone

+You can also easily add custom rules to support other platforms not natively supported!

 Demo and full documentation
 ---------------------------

-You can try the [live demo](http://wolfcast.com/open-source/browser-detection/tutorial.php) of the class and you can read the [documentation](http://wolfcast.com/open-source/browser-detection/doc/Browser_Detection/BrowserDetection.html).
+You can try the [live demo](https://wolfcast.com/open-source/browser-detection/tutorial.php) of the class and you can read the [documentation](https://wolfcast.com/open-source/browser-detection/doc/Browser_Detection/BrowserDetection.html).

 Installation
 ------------